ryanbinns/ttwatch/README.md

 Daemon Mode
 ===========

-The ttwatch program supports running as a daemon, which will wait for a watch to be connected, then automatically perform whichever operations are specified on the command line.
+The ttwatchd program runs as a daemon, which will wait for a watch to be connected, then automatically perform whichever operations are specified on the command line.
 The following four operations are supported, and at least one of them must be specified to start the daemon:

 1. `--get-activities`: Download the activity files and store them, including converting them to other file formats as specified in the watch preferences